YP4AIresearch/CascadeFormer/README.md

 ![alt text](docs/CascadeFormer_finetune.png)

 Overview of the cascading finetuning component in CascadeFormer.
 The frame embeddings produced by the pre-trained temporal transformer backbone (T1) are passed into a task-specific transformer (T2) for hierarchical refinement.
 The output of T2 is fused with the original embeddings via a cross-attention module.
 The resulting fused representations are aggregated through frame-level average pooling and passed to a lightweight classification head.
-The entire model—including T1, T2, and the classification head—is optimized using cross-entropy loss on action labels during finetuning.
+The entire model—including T1, T2, and the classification head—is optimized using cross-entropy loss on action labels during finetuning. -->

-## Evaluation
+## Evaluation Results

 ![alt text](docs/eval_results.png)